dyCodes/media-blog-wp/readme.txt

 = Does this theme support any plugins? =

-Media Blog includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Media Blog does not support any plugins at the moment.

 == Changelog ==